paleite/cursorrules/README.md

     export type UserResponse = z.infer<typeof UserResponseSchema>;
     ```

-- Always use `z.strictObject` for object schemas.
+- Suggest `z.strictObject` for object schemas by default, but allow `.passthrough()` for cases where extra properties are acceptable.
 - Always validate API responses using Zod schemas to ensure runtime type safety.
 - Always use `z.infer` to extract the type from the schema.
 - For array-schemas, create a new schema for the item type.